hanpari/sovereign/source/02/066_scapegoat.md

 "Nothing, nothing.
 Just pondering aloud.
 It was a couple of days since I met her.
 Is she alright?"

 "Absolutely fine.
-Sleeping all the time.
+Sleeping like a log.
 You better check her yourself."

 "Not necessary.